intelsmartedgeons/docs/components/resource-management/node-feature-discovery.md

 ### Disable NFD add-on

-NFD can be disabled by changing the `ne_nfd_enable` variable to `false` in the ESP provisioning configuration file (before Smart Edge Open deployment):
+NFD can be disabled by changing the `ne_nfd_enable` variable to `false` in the ESP provisioning configuration file (before Smart Edge deployment):

 - generate a custom configuration file with `./dek_provision.py --init-config > custom.yml`
 - edit generated file and set `ne_nfd_enable` under `group vars: all:`, e.g.